Bolsover Cruise Club Blog

 Who needs an ETA?

-Everyone travelling to the UK who will pass through border control will need Electronic Travel Authorisation, including babies and children.
+Everyone travelling to the UK who will pass through border control needs Electronic Travel Authorisation, including babies and children.

 If your nationality is not listed here, you are not eligible for Electronic Travel Authorisation and will need to apply for a visa instead.